Travel Safeguards: How to Stop Your Valuables Going Missing on the Road

 We still try to prevent problems, but insurance means we’re not stuck with the full bill if the worst happens.

 Tip: we always read the exclusions and claim requirements.
-Some policies need police reports within a certain timeframe, and receipts/photos can help.
+Some policies need police reports within a certain timeframe, and receipts/photos can really help.
+For a deeper dive into choosing cover, see our full guide on why you need travel insurance and what to look for.

 Quick checklist: what we do before we leave the room

-This is the routine that saves us the most stress:
+This is the routine that saves us the most stress.
+Before we walk out the door, we quickly check:

 • Phone charged + power bank packed